Adjunct Faculty Evaluations

 After submitting your interest on the sign-up sheet above, you will receive an email with more information about the next steps below:

-- The Academy for Teaching Excellence will email you and the peer instructor with next steps to schedule an observation date
+- The Academy for Teaching Excellence will email you and the peer instructor with next steps.

 - Observe for at least 50 minutes and complete the Reverse Peer Observation form (Word document)

-- Submit your completed form along with your availability to schedule a 30 minute follow-up meeting with an Academy representative prior to May 3, 2019
+- Submit your completed form along with your availability and sign-up for a meeting with an Academy representative prior to December 2, 2022.

 Completed Reverse Peer Observation Examples:

-To submit your interest in completing a traditional classroom observation, please complete the Traditional Classroom Observation form.
+To submit your interest in completing a traditional observation, please complete the Traditional Observation form.